This blog post comes from Cory. At Dwolla, Cory spends his time working with our customers as an Integration Engineer.

 Working to build a robust RESTful API is not straight-forward every day, but working with passionate team members definitely, helps provide buy-in and keep everyone aligned.

-Dwolla makes it a priority to put partners first.
-Working with the teams of our partners requires a level of commitment to not only our API but also to supporting the business and applications that our partners are creating.
-Ensuring that our relationships remain solid with our partners and third-party developers are paramount to the success of the Dwolla API itself.
+Dwolla makes it a priority to put customers first.
+Working with the teams of our customers requires a level of commitment to not only our API but also to supporting the business and applications that our customers are creating.
+Ensuring that our relationships remain solid with our customers and third-party developers are paramount to the success of the Dwolla API itself.

 Looking back at my first months and the onboarding experience with Dwolla, being the new guy in the office has never felt so welcoming.